Christian-Me/node-red-contrib-ui-uplot-charts/README.md

 uPlot-charts database is a table (array of arrays `[[]]`).
 The database can be stored in node-, flow- or global-context.
 The data store can be selected.
 For flow and global context a unique name can be provided.

-'file system' store data is written to file only at a gracefully shutdown.
+* 'file system' store data is written to file only at a gracefully shutdown.
 A crash will result in a loss of data since last Node-Red start.\*

-For data maintenance different plugins can be applied.
+* For data maintenance different plugins can be applied.
+* Order of the data plugins only for visual convenience.
+* General Internal order of execution (if not triggered by timers or messages)
+1. limit total time period
+2. reduce data by intervals (beginning at the oldest)
+3. clean table (delete unused columns)
+4. limit amount of columns

 |plugin | property | type | description |
 |-------|--------:|:-----|------------|